 - Bone scan

-It is characteristic to see Codman’s triangle in the X-ray image, with is a subperiosteal lesion formed when the tumor causes the periosteum to rise.
+It is characteristic to see Codman’s triangle in the X-ray image, which is a subperiosteal lesion formed when the tumor causes the periosteum to rise.
 Additionally, it is possible for the tumor to metastasize to the lungs, which will appear on the X-ray image.
-It usually presents as nodule on the lower part of the lung.
+This metastasis of osteosarcoma will usually present as a nodule on the lower part of the lung.

 The final step to confirm the diagnosis of osteosarcoma is to take a surgical biopsy.
-This enables physicians to test the tumor cells for malignancy and helps to guide future treatment.
+This enables physicians to test the tumor cells for malignancy and help guide future treatment approaches.

-The images and scans are an effective way to understand the nature of the tumor, but the only definitive way to determine if the tumor is malignant or benign is to take a bone biopsy.
+Diagnostic images and scans are an effective way to understand the nature of the tumor.
+However, the only definitive way to determine if the tumor is malignant or benign is to take a bone biopsy.

 - Small cell